|You are here: LearnPlayWin.net > Checkers > How to play > Rules|

 Checkers: Standard rules

 Checkers (also known as Draughts) is a two-player board game.
 This page gives the standard British-American rules for checkers, which are the rules most commonly used for online play.
-Online casinos usually offer the possibility to play online checkers.
-Club777.com is one of them, so if you don’t want to miss out the fun, feel free to give it a try.

 For information on Canadian Checkers, Suicide Checkers, Russian Checkers and other variations, see our Games Variations page.